How to Strike Off a Company in the UK: A Complete Guide

 Former directors and shareholders cannot claim or distribute company assets after strike-off.
 Any attempts to do so may result in legal action.

-Bona Vacantia And Crown Property
+Bona Vacantia and Crown Property

 When a company is struck off, its assets become “bona vacantia” – ownerless property that passes to the Crown.
 The Treasury Solicitor’s Department manages these assets on behalf of the Crown.